MichaelAquilina/zsh-emojis/README.md

 $ echo $shrug | xsel -i -b
 ```

-You can easily see a list of current ascii emojis within the `emojis.plugin.zsh`
+You can easily see a list of current ascii emojis within the `emojis.plugin.zsh` file.

 :tada: **Contributions are welcomed!** :tada: